pranavkrgupta/Swiggy--Magical-Arena-Assignment/Readme.md

-**Overview**:

-You have been given two full days to implement a solution to a design problem using Java, Go, or Node.js.

-This exercise is designed to assess your language and low level design skills, as well as your ability to write readable and concise code.

-Quality of modeling of entities and behavior, well readable & succinct code, test coverage and a clean & frequent commit history is key.

-Please keep these factors in mind as you solve the problem.

 **Problem Statement:**

 Design a Magical Arena.
 Every Player is defined by a “health” attribute, “strength” attribute and an “attack” attribute - all positive integers.
 The player dies if his health attribute touches 0.